 You will also have to appoint a solicitor to act on your behalf to complete the work involved in buying a home.
 The Scottish Government will instruct its own solicitor to deal with its interest in the shared equity documentation.
-You will pay for your share of the purchase price in the usual way, along with legal costs, and any other costs associated with the purchase including registration fees, and (if applicable) stamp duty.
+You will pay for your share of the purchase price in the usual way, along with legal costs, and any other costs associated with the purchase including registration fees, and (if applicable Land and Buildings Transactions Tax (LBTT).